-This section provides information on initial setup of the FileCloud iOS App to access your files from your FileCloud account.
+This section provides information on initial setup of the FileCloud iOS app to access your files with your FileCloud account.

-Once you have access to your FileCloud Server, Download the FileCloud iOS App from Apple Appstore.
+Once you have access to your FileCloud Server, Download the FileCloud iOS app from Apple's Appstore.

-Start the iOS App and Click on theicon on the main page of FileCloud and FileCloud iOS App to add a new account.
+Start the iOS App and Click on theicon on the main page to add a new account.

 Enter the required credentials